fps/teqqer/README.md

 cd ../..
 </pre>

+If this fails, checkout the build instructions in the http://github.com/fps/teq repository.

 If you want to update the source tree of teqqer as well as the teq submodule, use the <code>git_pull.sh</code> script.

 <pre>